open5gs/open5gs/docs/_pages/faq.md

 Open5GS is licensed under the GNU Affero General Public License (AGPL), Version 3.0.
 There is no dual-licensing; open5gs is not available under any other license terms.

-#### Aer there any companies providing commercial support for Open5GS?
+#### Are there any companies providing commercial support for Open5GS?

 [sysmocom](https://sysmocom.de/) is providing commercial services around Open5GS, including support, development, consulting, training and system integration.